Healthy Homes Assessment Poukawa

 Poukawa Moisture Ingress & Drainage

-Rental properties must have effective drainage to eliminate rainwater, storm water and ground water, including an appropriate outfall or runoff.
-Making sure the water has a proper place to go, and it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.
+Properties that are rented must be equipped with efficient drainage to eliminate rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure the water has a place to go and that it can’t linger underneath the structures is an crucial aspect of keeping your property dry.

-In addition to a drainage system to prevent water ingress, if the rental has an enclosed gap between your flooring and soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.
+Alongside an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between floorboards and ground, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

-An underground moisture barrier typically an insulating sheet of polythene laid over the ground to prevent any moisture from the ground from getting into the building.
-It also helps in preventing water damage to the floor insulation.
+The ground-moisture barrier usually a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from getting into the property.
+It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection